-Our interest income was \$4.3 million for the twelve months ended December 31, 2010.
-This represents a decrease of \$0.4 million in the current year, as compared to interest income of \$4.7 million in the prior period.
-The decrease is due to fewer payments received on our notes receivables from Unified Housing Foundation, an affiliated entity.
+Interest income was \$4.4 million for the twelve months ended December 31, 2011.
+This represents an increase of \$0.1 million in the current year, as compared to interest income of \$4.3 million in the prior period.
+The increase is due to the payments received on our notes receivables from Unified Housing Foundation, an affiliated entity.
 The receivables are surplus cash flow notes.
 The entity is required to pay on the notes when they generate surplus cash flow, thus interest income is recorded when received.
-Less surplus cash flow was generated in the current year, as compared to the prior year.
+More surplus cash flow was generated in the current year, as compared to the prior year.

-Mortgage loan interest expense was \$1.3 million for the twelve months ended December 31, 2010.
-This represents a decrease of \$0.6 million in the current year, as compared to interest expense of \$1.9 million in the prior period.
-The majority of this decrease is due to the modification of the Mercer Crossing land loan, lowering the interest rate by 250 basis points during the later part of 2009.
+Mortgage loan interest expense was \$1.2 million for the twelve months ended December 31, 2011.
+This represents an increase of \$0.1 million in the current year, as compared to interest expense of \$1.1 million in the prior period.